jquense/reveal-react-meetup-presentation/slides/two.md

 - Expose as a much as possible through `props`
 - Have defaults that allow for progessive complexity; "opt-in" features

+Note:
+ - Side comment: inputs are not "submittable" in the traditional way.
+I am not please about "breaking" the form in this way but the alternative means i need to sync/store state in the DOM which is really bad for complex inputs.

 vvv

-I consider internationalization and accessibility part of "easy to use"
+Internationalization and accessibility part of "simple to use"

 - Provide a localization strategy out of the box via Globalize.js <!-- .element: class="fragment" -->
 - All functionality is accessible via keyboard navigation <!-- .element: class="fragment" -->